php-fig/fig-standards/proposed/psr-4-autoloader/psr-4-autoloader.md

     b.
 Each _namespace separator_ in the _relative class name_ portion of the
     _autoloadable class name_ MUST be replaced with a _scheme_-appropriate
-    separator; in a file system _scheme_, that separator MUST be the `DIRECTORY_SEPARATOR` constant.
+    separator.
+In a file system _scheme_, that separator MUST be the `DIRECTORY_SEPARATOR` constant.

     c.
 The result MUST be suffixed with `.php` to create a _resource path_.